kickfurther/careers/full-stack-engineers.md

  * Creating new APIs to this logic
  * Creating and improving our user-facing user interface
  * Creating and improving our internal business dashboards
+ * Integrating to 3rd part data source, then intelligently using that data

-The ideal candidate will be a full-stack web application developer, but we understand that you might have a preference or a particular talent for back or front end work.
+The ideal candidate will be a full-stack web application developer, but we understand that you might have a particular talent for back or front end work.

 Requirements